bbobcik/auderis-test-extra/README.md

 * Support for JUnitParams "metaconversion"
   * Annotation `@UsingPropertyEditor` will delegate parameter conversion to an appropriate JavaBeans `PropertyEditor` implementation
+  * A factory method can be used for String-to-Target conversion using annotation `@UsingFactory`

 ### 1.2.2